 In 2011 the unoccupied Outhouse building was turned into a sauna, CS2, which closed in 2019.

-CS2 achieved fame (notoriety?) when it was the subject of a Channel 4 hour long documentary "The Secrets of the Sauna".
+CS2 achieved fame (notoriety?) when it was the subject of a Channel 4 hour long documentary "The Secrets of the Sauna" which can be seen HERE.

 In 2021 Troy Jenkinson put together a Nottingham LGBT Walking Tour.
 It takes in all the venues where the buildings still exist and also includes other places of historical relevance, such as the National Justice Museum and the proposed Outhouse LGBT Centre.
 To see the Tour click HERE